edoardo-vescovi/games/ants-walk/Q1/README.md

 The ant walks for 4.5 seconds in average to reach the food.

-References
+# References
-Brainteasers in "150 Most Frequently Asked Questions on Quant Interviews" by Stefanica, Radoičić, Wang
+Brainteasers in *150 Most Frequently Asked Questions on Quant Interviews* by Stefanica, Radoičić, Wang